zenml-io/zenml/README.md

 ![Running a ZenML pipeline](/docs/book/.gitbook/assets/readme_basic_pipeline.gif)

-### Provision a MLOps stack or reuse existing infrastructure easily
+### Easily provision an MLOps stack or reuse your existing infrastructure

 The framework is a gentle entry point for practitioners to build complex ML pipelines with little knowledge required of the underlying infrastructure complexity.
 ZenML pipelines can be run on AWS, GCP, Azure, Airflow, Kubeflow and even on Kubernetes without having to change any code or know underlying internals.